Graph of an inverse function

 The graph below shows the function , can you find its inverse?
 Input the inverse you found in the box to the left of the graph and check if the graph is the reflection of h(x) in the y=x line.

-Note, however, that not always the reflection of in the line will be the inverse function of .
+Note, however, that the reflection of in the line will not always be the graph of the inverse function of .
 To have an inverse, a function must satisfy two requirements: be injective(one-to-one) and surjective(onto), i.e. it must be a bijection.